Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform data

 The waveform data is the raw vibration recorded directly by the sensors.
 For convenience, the waveform data can be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
 However, if size is of concern, storing the ADC count is more appropriate.
 Storing the ADC count represented as integers allow the usage of the Steim1 and Steim2 differential compression algorithms.
-Along the ti

-The vibration data shall be provided with the metadata required to appropriately read and interpret the waveform.
+Along the amplitude values additional metadata describing the instrument recording the data and time series parameter should be provided for each trace.
 Each trace shall be stored with its own metadata information

-The required metadata for each trace is:
+The required metadata for each trace are:

 - **Location identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
 The convention has been adapted for the purpose of &mu;seismic monitoring in the mining context.
   - **Network Code [network_code]** &mdash; Represents the code of the network and shall be expressed with two character